-This poem is for those who are fighting injustice and prejudice.
-Maya Angelou showed in this poem, that there is always something that needs to be fought for.
-This is one of the most popular poems written by this American poetess.
+Whoever fights injustice and prejudice should take a look at Maya Angelou’s poem “Stil I rise.”
+In this poem, she showed us there is always something that needs to be fought for.
+This is one of her most popular poems.

 You may write me down in history